keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 ##  The Challenges

 Detecting offline devices might sound quite trivial, but if you continue to add zero's to the requirements it becomes more and more complex.
-This blogpost assumes 1.000.000 connected devices that ingest 1 message every 10 minutes (±1.000 p/s) via Azure EventGrid, Azure EventHub, IoT-Hub or an Azure Storage Queue.
+This blogpost assumes 1.000.000 connected devices that emit 1 message every 10 minutes (±1.000 p/s) via Azure EventGrid, Azure EventHub, IoT-Hub or an Azure Storage Queue.
 With these numbers, you start to run into challenges, for example...

 ### No message is no trigger